How to Set Up Monthly Payments on Your IRS Tax Debt

 - Include name, address, SSN, daytime phone number, tax year, and return type on your check if paying through the mail.

-If your payment plan goes into default, you may have to pay a reinstatement fee.
+If your payment plan goes into default, the IRS will send you Notice CP523 and you may have to pay a reinstatement fee.

 If you incur a new tax liability that you can’t afford to pay, the IRS may put your existing payment plan into default.
 However, in some cases, you may be able to avoid this by adding your new tax bill to your existing installment agreement.